-The management of Carver Bancorp, Inc., with participation of the Chief Executive Officer and the Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting as of March 31, 2018.
+The management of Carver Bancorp, Inc., with participation of the Chief Executive Officer and the Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting as of March 31, 2019.
 In making this assessment, we used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in the Internal Control -- Integrated Framework (2013).
-Based on the assessment under COSO, management determined that our internal control over financial reporting was effective as of March 31, 2018.
-As of the prior fiscal year ended March 31, 2017, management had identified material weaknesses in internal controls relating to the lack of timely identification and accounting for loan maintenance changes and payment application and the failure of controls over general ledger account reconciliations to timely identify and account for stale-dated and other uncollectible reconciling items.
-These material weaknesses had a material effect on our reported financial condition or results of operations as of and for the period ended March 31, 2017 and resulted in the restatement of prior period financial statements.
-The remediation of our internal controls over financial reporting was completed in fiscal year 2018, per the Remediation Plan disclosed in our Annual Report on Form 10-K for the year ended March 31, 2017.
-All changes disclosed in the Remediation Plan were successfully implemented during the fiscal year 2018, and the material weaknesses cited as of March 31, 2017 have been remediated.
+Based on the assessment under COSO, management determined that our internal control over financial reporting was effective as of March 31, 2019.